MarinaKeyrouz/Adversarial-Attacks-on-Road-Signs/lisa-cnn-attack/README.md

-This directory contains the code for attacking the LISA-CNN model and the model itself.
-It is self-contained and there should be nothing for you to download in order to run the attack.
-It also contains the outputs of the runs that generated two of the attacks in the paper (in `optimization_output`).
+This code can be found on google colab: https://colab.research.google.com/drive/1XVjGcS09PqnOkX1aUrXQt9VULnYkDgod?usp=sharing

-## Important: Tensorflow and Keras Versions
+**Important: Tensorflow and Keras Versions**
 This code runs with tensorflow version 1.4.1 and keras version 1.2.0.
 We recommend following these steps to ensure that you're not running into version mismatch problems:

 1. Make sure you have [pipenv](https://docs.pipenv.org/) installed.